alexbilbie/alexbilbie.github.com/_posts/2017-01-05-re-introducing-jenkins-automated-testing-with-pipelines.md

 tags: [jenkins,devops]
 ---

-I've written an article for Sitepoint about using Jenkins and pipelines to test and build your code.
+I've written an article for SitePoint about using Jenkins and pipelines to test and build your code.
 Check it out here - [https://www.sitepoint.com/re-introducing-jenkins-automated-testing-with-pipelines/](https://www.sitepoint.com/re-introducing-jenkins-automated-testing-with-pipelines/).